Hung1704/AccountManager/README.md

 ## Overview

-This system is designed to automate account management tasks such as user creation, VPN configuration, RSA key generation, process group management, and more.
+This system automates account management tasks, such as user creation, VPN configuration, RSA key generation, process group management, and more.
 By leveraging JSON configuration files, the system simplifies complex server operations, making it easier to manage large-scale student and TA accounts efficiently.

 ## Key Features